 History of the Spetsnaz

 Spetsnaz is Russian for special forces.
 When one refers to the Spetsnaz, they are referring to all Russian special forces units.
 This is similar to the US system where special forces may refer to Army Rangers, Army Special Forces, SEALs, SWCC, and Air Force SF.
+For more information on the Spetsnaz, there’s a great book on the subject by Viktor Suvorov available on Amazon.

 What is a Spetsnaz Knife